Nevada State Railroad Museum Boulder City

 The Nevada State Railroad Museum Boulder City is a railroad museum in Boulder City, Nevada which is an agency of the Nevada Department of Tourism and Cultural Affairs.
-The railway is located on the tracks that were installed to support construction activities at the Hoover Dam.
+The railway is located on the Boulder City Branch Line, the historic railroad route installed to support construction activities at the Hoover Dam.
 The state obtained the tracks and right of way from the Union Pacific Railroad in 1985.

 Heritage railroad

 The museum operates a heritage railroad which offers passenger excursion trains using historic railroad equipment on a 7-mile, 45 minute round trip.
 Operations began in 2002, and the museum also offers the opportunity for passengers to ride in the locomotive cab, the caboose and to operate trains (subject to reservations and availability).